SKA-ScienceDataProcessor/integration-prototype/sdoc/index.rst

 Welcome!
 This is the documentation for version |release| of the SDP Integration Prototype (SIP).
-This documentation is intended to be used alongside the documentation on the SIP Confluence.
+This documentation is intended to be used alongside the documentation on the SKA SDP Confluence pages (available to SDP Consortium members).

+The documentation here is divided into several parts.
+It is recommended that you start with :ref:`Installation` guide followed by the :ref:`Quickstart` guide.
+For a more detailed description of the internals of the SIP code, refer to the :ref:`API` pages.

-.. include:: contents.rst.inc
+.. include:: contents.inc.rst